RationalAsh/biorobotics-lab-nus/content/authors/ma-teng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni
 ---

 Ma Teng received the B.E. degree in Navigation guidance and control from Beihang University, Beijing, China, in 2017 and MS degree in Navigation Guidance and Control from Beihang University in 2020.

-Currently, he is a Ph.D. candidate in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
+He was a Ph.D. candidate in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
 My research interest is bio-inspired control of a powered transfemoral prosthesis.